wiloon/blog/content/post/archive-1/2013-04-19-移动sqlserver数据文件到其它位置.md

         </li>

         <li>
-          Now, copy the data files and the log files from the correct location to the new location. <p>
+          Now, copy the data files and the log files from the correct location to the new location.
             <b>NOTE:</b> If the database that you are moving has more then one data file or log file, specify the files in comma-delimited list in the sp_attach_db stored procedure step.</li>

             <li>